gohugoio/hugo/content/en/templates/partials.md

 ## Cached partials

 The `partialCached` template function provides significant performance gains for complex templates that don't need to be re-rendered on every invocation.
-See [details][partialcached].
+See&nbsp;[details][partialcached].

 ## Examples